samikrc/akka-http-rest-sample/README.md

 This is a sample codebase for a set of REST api and user management using akka-http.
 The code provides the backend (and the front end - HTML files are also included) for a small app for editing some model code, which is behind a login page.
 The code covers a few things which needed some research:

 * Sending session tokens and devKey for accessing API through cookies
-* The devKey is also sent through header (presumably for using through curl-type clients)
+* The devKey is also sent through header (presumably for using through curl-type clients, without using cookies)

 On the code side, shows some example of: